|Home: Celebrities: On the Beach||Contact!|

 Philip reported back on 11 Jan that the opening day was "brilliant and exceeded expectations, with about 400-500 attending the screening."
 He went on:

-For more info, see page 24 of the November/December 2004 Frankston Community News.
+This was publicised on page 24 of the November/December 2004 Frankston Community News (no longer available online).

 One of the most famous events from the filming of On the Beach was the report that Ava Gardner referred to 1959 Melbourne as the "ideal place to film the end of the world."
 This line was actually invented by Neil Jillett, a journalist exasperated at being denied an interview with Gardner.
 He was working in the Melbourne office of the Sydney Morning Herald at the time, and had been asked to write a story on Gardner by the Sun-Herald, the Sunday paper in the stable.